arup-group/arc-components/CONTRIBUTING.md

 ## Workspace

-This worksapce is a monorepo containing all packages and playgrounds that relate to the **ARC** design system.
+This workspace is a monorepo containing all packages and playgrounds that relate to the **ARC** design system.
 The following directory structure is used:

 ```
 ├── assets              # Shared assets for storybook and playgrounds